skaiworld/skai-erp/README.md

 ## Installation

-- Run `/bin/bash ./build`
-- Push image to Container registry
+- Push latest `main` branch to build and push docker image via github actions.
-- Use docker compose to deploy
+- Use docker compose to deploy.